Dursey Island: Bull Rock

 Off the western point of the island are three rocks: Bull Rock, Cow Rock and Calf Rock.
 Bull Rock Lighthouse, which stands on Bull Rock, was built in 1888 and automated in March 1991.
 Bull Rock was inhabited until this time.

 Calf Rock

 A staffed lighthouse on Calf Rock was destroyed in a storm in 1881 and its remains can still be seen.

 Cow Rock

 Cow Rock is home to a number of nesting colonies of seabirds.
-Dolphins, whales and basking shark are sometimes seen in the sea off the island.
+Dolphins, whales and basking sharks are sometimes seen in the sea off the island.

 History

 Prehistoric sites have been surveyed on the island, including examples of bullaun and cup-marked stones in Ballynacallagh, a prehistoric hut site at Killowen, and a radial stone enclosure at Maughanaclea.

 More prominent archaeological sites are visible at Ballynacallagh, where there is a ruined monastic church and graveyard, and at the site of a castle on Oileán Beag ("Small Island").
 In 1602 this castle site was a garrison of the O'Sullivan Beare family.
 It was destroyed (along with Dunboy Castle) during the Nine Years' War.
 Philip O'Sullivan Beare claimed that all of the occupants of the castle were killed by a force under the command of George Carew in the Dursey massacre.
 The 300 islanders were killed; Donal Cam O'Sullivan Beare gathered his people from across Cork and set off to take shelter with the O'Rourkes of Leitrim.
 Of the 1,000 that set off, 35 survived to reach the O'Rourkes after the convoy was repeatedly attacked.
 Little evidence of the castle site remains.

 On the highest point on the island, at Tilickafinna, is a signal tower dating to the Napoleonic Wars.
 This narrow rectangular tower had two storeys over a basement, with each storey supported by vaulted stonework.
 The tower has been in ruin since the mid-19th century.

 During World War II a whitewashed sign saying Éire was built and painted close to the signal tower to indicate to pilots that they were overflying neutral Ireland.
 In July 1943 a Luftwaffe Junkers Ju 88 crashed in fog on Crow Head near Dursey, killing all crew.